-The LUNAR-OTC development program addresses ornithine transcarbamylase ("OTC") deficiency, a rare, genetic disease caused by mutations in the OTC gene that lead to dysfunctional or deficient OTC levels.
+The LUNAR-OTC development program addresses ornithine transcarbamylase (OTC) deficiency, a rare, life-threatening, genetic disease caused by mutations in the OTC gene that lead to dysfunctional or deficient OTC.

-OTC deficiency causes the body to accumulate ammonia, which is neurotoxic and harmful to the liver.
-OTC deficiency is the most common of the urea cycle disorders, a group of inherited metabolic disorders that make it difficult for affected patients to remove toxic waste products as proteins are broken down.
-OTC deficiency is a life-threatening genetic disease.
-OTC is a critical enzyme in the urea cycle, which takes place in liver cells, and converts ammonia to urea.
-This conversion does not occur properly in patients with OTC deficiency and ammonia accumulates in their blood, acting as a neurotoxin and liver toxin.
-High ammonia levels in the blood can cause severe symptoms including vomiting, headaches, coma and death.
-OTC deficiency is an inherited disease that can cause developmental problems, seizures and death in newborn babies.
-It is an X-linked disorder, and consequently more common in males.
+OTC deficiency is the most common of the urea cycle disorders, a group of inherited metabolic disorders that are associated with reduced ability to eliminate ammonia from the body.
+Ammonia is a toxic waste product produced from the breakdown of protein.
+OTC is a critical enzyme in the urea cycle, which takes place in liver cells and converts toxic ammonia to urea which is eliminated in the urine.
+In patients with OTC deficiency, ammonia accumulates in the blood and is toxic to the brain and liver.
+Symptoms of high ammonia levels include vomiting, headaches, coma and death.
+OTC deficiency can cause developmental problems, seizures and death in newborn babies.
+As an X-linked disorder, OTC deficiency tends to be more severe in males, though female carriers are often affected.
 Patients with less severe symptoms may present later in life, as adults.
-Currently no cure exists for OTC deficiency, apart from liver transplant; however, this treatment comes with significant risk of complications such as organ rejection, and transplant recipients must take immunosuppressant drugs for the rest of their lives.
-Current standard of care for OTC patients is a low-protein diet, dietary supplements and ammonia scavengers to try and prevent accumulation of ammonia.
+Currently no cure exists for OTC deficiency apart from liver transplant; however, this treatment comes with significant risk of complications such as organ rejection, and transplant recipients must take immunosuppressant drugs for the rest of their lives.
+Current standard of care for OTC deficiency is a low-protein diet, dietary supplements, and ammonia scavengers to try to prevent accumulation of ammonia.
 Life-threatening episodes of high ammonia levels can occur, requiring treatment with dialysis or hemofiltration.
 These treatments do not address the underlying cause of disease and there remains a high unmet need for an effective treatment.

-Our LUNAR-OTC development candidate, ARCT-810, uses our LUNAR platform to deliver normal OTC mRNA into liver cells, where OTC is produced and functions, to produce normal functioning OTC with possible disease-modifying effects.
+Our LUNAR-OTC development candidate, ARCT-810, uses our LUNAR platform to deliver normal OTC mRNA into liver cells which then produce normal functioning OTC with possible disease-modifying effects.
 Our LUNAR-OTC approach has the potential to treat the underlying defect that causes the debilitating symptoms of OTC deficiency, rather than mitigating symptoms by sequestering ammonia.
 LUNAR-OTC has received orphan drug designation from the FDA for treatment of OTC deficiency.
-Worldwide development and commercialization rights to ARCT-810 are entirely held by Arcturus.
+Worldwide development and commercialization rights to ARCT-810 are held entirely by Arcturus.